Thank you to Nelson Mullins Riley & Scarborough LLP with a special thank you to Candace Friel for updating the content.

 Q 2.20 – What will FEMA accept as proof that I own my home?

 There are several documents that may be used to prove ownership.
-They include, but are not limited to: the deed; deed of trust; mortgage payment book or other mortgage documents; real property insurance policy; tax receipts; or property tax bill; or documentation showing that the applicant was responsible for maintenance of the home.
+They include but are not limited to: the deed; deed of trust; mortgage payment book or other mortgage documents; real property insurance policy; tax receipts; property tax bill; or documentation showing that the applicant was responsible for maintenance of the home.
 There are three ways to be treated as an owner-occupant for FEMA benefits.
-Option one is to actually demonstrate legal ownership.
+Option one is to demonstrate legal ownership.
 Option two allows people who do NOT hold formal title, pay no rent, but who are responsible for the payment of taxes or maintenance of the residence, to prove ownership.
-Option three is for people with lifetime occupancy rights with formal titled vested in another individual (also known as a life estate.
+Option three is for people with lifetime occupancy rights with formal title vested in another individual (also known as a life estate).
 See 44 CFR 206.111, Owner-Occupied defined.

 Q 2.21 – My Inspector called me and I missed the call.
 How do I contact the inspector?

 The FEMA inspectors are out on inspections most days and cannot be reached while they are inspecting a home.
 You should wait for the FEMA inspector to call you again.
 The FEMA inspectors will try to call you three times to arrange an appointment to inspect your property.
 Inspectors will call your current phone contact number and the alternate if you provided one.
 If any of your contact information has changed, call the Helpline to update the information.
 The inspector may leave a notice at your damaged home with contact information if they cannot reach you by phone.

 Q 2.22 – I have insurance and filed a claim with my insurance agent, but I don’t have a place to live.
 Is there any help for me?